sandeepraju/shfl/README.md

 5. In the project root, run `virtualenv venv`
 6. Activate the virtual environment using `source venv/bin/activate`
 7. Once the virtual environment is active, run `pip install -r src/requirements.txt`
-8. To deactivate the virtual environment, type `deactivate` and hit ENTER.
+8. To deactivate the virtual environment (after you are done with the development), type `deactivate` and hit ENTER.
+9. To re enable the virtual environment `cd src/scripts` and `source dev.sh` or just run `source venv/bin/activate`.

 ### Configuration

-All the project configurations are done in the file `settings.py` located at `src/core/settings.py.sample`.
-Rename it to `settings.py` before adding any configurations or modifying them.
+All the project configurations are present in the file `settings.py.sample` located at `src/core/`.
+Copy it to `settings.py` and add any configurations or modifications you need to `settings.py`.

 Some Ideal configurations for development are listed below.